softcover/softcover_book/chapters/getting_started.md

 \noindent The result is a separate HTML file for each chapter in the `html/` directory, as well as a *frontmatter* file that contains everything that at the front of the book before the main content (such as the book title, author name, table of contents, preface, foreword, etc.).

 Let's take a look at the HTML for the frontmatter.
 On most systems, this can be accomplished by using a filesystem viewer to navigate to the `html/` directory and double-clicking on `frontmatter.html`.
-On Macintosh macOS, we can accomplish the same thing at the command line using the `open` command, which opens the given file using the default application for that file type (which on my system is Chrome):
+On macOS, we can accomplish the same thing at the command line using the `open` command, which opens the given file using the default application for that file type (which on my system is Chrome):

 ```console
 $ open html/frontmatter.html